 Hydroxylation plays a very important role in the structure and function of organic molecules and biomolecules.
 It converts hydrophobic molecules into hydrophilic molecules, thus enhancing the overall solubility.
 In addition, hydroxylated molecules preserve better cleavage by the kidneys and liver, so they tend to excrete more easily than non-hydroxylated molecules.

 To elaborate further, hydroxylation converts phenylalanine (Phe) residues to tyrosine (Tyr) residues, thus playing an important role in controlling the excess of Phe residues in the organism.
 Hydroxylation plays an important role in the conversion of Try to I-DOPA, which is important for the biosynthesis of dopamine.
-Neurotransmitters such as epinephrine and norepinephrine are catecholamine hormones derived from dopamine.
+Neurotransmitters such as epinephrine are catecholamine hormones derived from dopamine.
 Therefore, hydroxylation is essential for the production of neurotransmitters.
 Nevertheless, proline hydroxylation plays an important role in the homeostasis of protein structure.

 Hydroxylation adds an oxygen atom with a mass of 16 Da, and this increase in molecular weight can be easily detected by high-resolution mass spectrometry.